athekat/Aoe-CurrentMatchPy/README.md

 # AOE - CURRENT MATCH SCRIPT
-This code fetches information about the most recent Age of Empires 2 match played by a specific profile and summarizes it.
+This code fetches information about the most recent Age of Empires 2 match played by a specific profile and summarizes it, giving also the specific civs bonuses.

     **Functions:**
         get_civilization_descriptions(file_path): This function reads a JSON file containing civilization information (likely names and descriptions) and returns a dictionary where the key is the civilization name and the value is its description.